-– We request that, as you have decided to come to a Circle, you step into the idea that you belong and that the others attending belong.
-If you feel you will have difficulty doing this, or difficulty accepting belonging of another participant, we ask you bring this to the attention of a member of our team discreetly, ideally before the event begins.
+Advance Belonging – We request that, as you have decided to come to a Circle, you step into the idea that you belong and that the others attending belong.
+If you feel you will have difficulty doing this, or difficulty accepting belonging of certain participants, we ask you bring this to the attention of a member of our team discreetly, ideally before the event begins.
+Inclusive practice does not mean excluding a majority, although we do try to support everyone who wishes to attend our events as best we can.

 Bring Compassion – We invite you to approach Circling activity as compassionately as you can.
 Sometimes you may be required to withhold your thoughts and feelings in order to do this and we invite you to notice how this is experienced and, if it feels right in the moment, share that you are withholding things but not necessarily what is being withheld.